G-Node/python-odml/doc/tutorial.rst

       terminologies used in this Document.
 Could be the URL to the G-Node terminologies or to a user defined template.

+id
+    - id is a UUID (universally unique identifiers) that uniquely identifies the current section.
+If not otherwise specified, this id is automatically created and assigned.

 Let's have a look at the attributes for the Section 'TheCrew'::

     >>> print(odmlEX['TheCrew'].name)